 December 1: Issue safe harbor plan notices

 Today is the date by which all safe harbor plans, both new and old, must have distributed a notice to eligible participants.
-The rule is at least 30 days before the first day of the year, so for a plan that will be safe harbor in 2019, December 1st, 2018 is that date.
+The rule is at least 30 days before the first day of the year.

 December 15: Distribute Summary Annual Report, if extension